Skip navigation

 5-Year changeGrowth in previous years

-SA Future Demand:Strong
+SA Future Demand:moderate

 The skills that Urban and Regional Planners need

 Learning new skills can certainly get you into a job quicker — but it’s not always about securing a job today.
 Each skill you build can be a stepping stone towards great opportunities in the future.
-Here are some skills needed for this occupation.
+Here are some skills needed for this occupation

 • Teamwork